 Advising related questions

 Students typically should choose the degree requirements that were in effect for the academic term when they first entered KU.
-However, students may choose to follow the most current degree requirements, in which case they can generate a "What If" Degree Progress Report (DPR) using the most recent term for degree requirements.
-The College now has a time limit policy
+Students should generate a DPR through MyKU to view their requirements.
+The College has a time limit policy

 A: There are several holds that students may see on their accounts.

 Here is a brief description of academic holds:

 ADV-Welcome Advising Hold – First semester advising hold.
 All students in their first semester should meet with their assigned academic advisor before enrolling for the next semester.